deadlyvipers/dojo_rules/introduction.md

+Killing history using git rebase

-adding some of my deadly skeelz:
+Adding some of my deadly skeelz:
 * Git
 * Javascript
+* training
 * Ruby
+* S;

+/r
+Killing

 my favorite code school path is Ruby of course somtehing hi this is an intro